louarnos/FitnessTrackerFrontEnd/README.md

 # What is Fitness Food Tracker?

-Fitness Food tracker is an app that allows users to create, store, and recall meals from a database of over 8000 foods.
-The nutritional information was distributed by the USDA.
+Fitness Food tracker is an app that allows users to create, store, and recall meals with access to a database of over 8000 foods.
+The nutritional information in the foods table was distributed by the USDA.

 # Technologies Used